AxisCommunications/docker-acap/README.md

 This certificate needs to be present in the dockerdwrapper package localdata folder on the Axis device and be named `ca.pem`.
 The full path of the file should be `/usr/local/packages/dockerdwrapper/localdata/ca.pem`.
-The cert_manager.cgi can be use to achieve this from your host machine as follows.
+The cert_manager.cgi can be used to achieve this from your host machine as follows.

 ```sh
 curl --anyauth --user $DEVICE_USER:$DEVICE_PASSWORD -F file=@ca.pem -X POST "http://$DEVICE_IP/local/dockerdwrapper/cert_manager.cgi?file_name=ca.pem"